Probing anomalous Higgs couplings in $H \to Z V$ decays: Conclusion

 \section{Conclusion}

+In this work we have looked at the potential of probing anomalous Higgs couplings via the rare Higgs decays $H \to Z V$; $V = J/\psi, \Upsilon$.
+The rare Higgs decays provide an unique opportunity to probe anomalous Higgs couplings in both gauge and Yukawa sectors.
+In this work we have computed the relative strength of different sectors contributing to the branching fraction of the $H \to ZV$ decays in SM.
+The relative contribution of different diagrams and their interference terms varies significantly depending on whether $V$ is $J/\psi$ or $\Upsilon$.
+We find that in SM the branching fraction of $H \to Z V$ decays are small.
+Hence they provide a very sensitive tool to probe physics beyond SM for the scenarios where the branching fraction of $H \to Z V$ decays is enhanced by the new physics contributions e.g. via anomalous Yukawa couplings to quarks.

+The subsequent decay of both $Z$ and $V$ into pair of leptons make $H\to Z V$ decays experimentally clean for collider studies.
+Furthermore, one can fully reconstruct the phase space of Higgs from its four lepton final state and can find several kinematic variables to study the $HZV$ vertex.
+In particular one can construct three angles from the four lepton final state and use them as kinematic variables to extract out anomalous Higgs couplings in $H\to Z V$ decays.

-We discuss the feasibility of probing the rare Higgs decays $H\to Z V$ followed by further decay of $V$ and $Z$ into pair of leptons.
-We have shown that the $H\to Z V$ decays receive contributions from gauge as well as Yukawa sector and depending on the nature of $V$, can be sensitive to anomalous couplings in more than one sector.
-They can provide complimentary information about the gauge and Yukawa couplings of Higgs.
-We then showed how observables extracted as angular asymmetries will allow us to extract information about $HZV$ coupling.
-Such asymmetries have the potential to infer the nature of gauge and Yukawa couplings of Higgs in future colliders or high luminosity LHC runs.
+The $H\to Z V$ decays receive contributions from gauge as well as Yukawa sectors and depending on the nature of $V$, can be sensitive to anomalous couplings in more than one sector.
+If $HZV$ couplings are found to be anomalous, contrary to several previous claims, one cannot immediately conclude that they necessarily imply anomalous Yukawa couplings.
+However when combined with other decay modes of Higgs such as $H \to ZZ^* \to 4 \ell$, $H \to Z \gamma \to \ell_1^+ \ell_1^- \gamma$ etc., the rare Higgs decays can help us to unravel the origin of anomalous couplings in either the gauge or Yukawa sectors.
+We finally conclude that the rare Higgs decays and angular asymmetries will play an essential role in probing potential New Physics contributions, in high luminosity LHC runs as well as in future colliders.

-\acknowledgments We thank Dibyakrupa Sahoo and Rahul Sinha for many fruitful discussions.
+\acknowledgments We thank Arjun Menon, Dibyakrupa Sahoo and Rahul Sinha for many fruitful discussions.

 {\it{Helicity fractions}} $f_L$, $f_{\parallel}$ and $f_{\perp}$ are defined as

 where $\lambda \in \{ L, \parallel, \perp \}$ and

 with